Variety COD Standards

 programs in the United States were imported in 2000 by the late JoAnne Statler

 of Minnesota.
 In the following years, other breeders brought additional

 stock into this country.
 Tom Coats of Maryland, Theresa Mueller and Cheryl

 Rafoth of Washington State, Toni Tubbs, also of Washington and the late Bob Whitman

-of Rare Bits & Pieces in Texas.
-These imports, along with hybridization made throughout the
+of Rare Bits & Pieces in Texas also imported Lionheads from Europe.
+These imports, along with hybridizations made throughout the

 United States have produced the American version of the Lionhead Rabbit as we know it